futurice/ios-good-practices/README.md

 ## Coding Style

+### Naming

+Apple pays great attention to keep naming consistent, if sometimes a bit verbose, throughout their APIs.
+When developing for Cocoa, you make it much easier for new people to join the project if you follow [Apple's naming conventions](https://developer.apple.com/library/mac/documentation/Cocoa/Conceptual/CodingGuidelines/CodingGuidelines.html).

+Here are some basic takeaways you can start using right away:

+A method beginning with a _verb_ indicates that it performs some side effects, but won't return anything:
+`- (void)loadView;`
+`- (void)startAnimating;`

+Any method starting with a _noun_, however, returns that object and should do so without side effects:
+`- (UINavigationItem *)navigationItem;`
+`+ (UILabel *)labelWithText:(NSString *)text;`

+It pays off to keep these two as separated as possible, i.e. not perform side effects when you transform data, and vice versa.
+That will keep your side effects contained to smaller sections of the code, which makes it more understandable and facilitates debugging.

 ### Structure

 [Pragma marks](http://nshipster.com/pragma/) are a great way to group your methods, especially in view controllers.
 Here is a common structure that works with almost any view controller: